olashlool/reading-notes/Graphs/Graphs.md

 * An Adjacency matrix is represented through a 2-dimensional array.
 If there are n vertices, then we are looking at an n x n Boolean matrix

 * Each Row and column represents each vertex of the data structure.
-The elements of both the column and the row must add up to 1 if there is an edge that connects the two, or zero if there isnít a connection.
+The elements of both the column and the row must add up to 1 if there is an edge that connects the two, or zero if there isn‚Äôt a connection.

 * A sparse graph is when there are very few connections.